DDli26/Data-Science-Tools/README.md

-These are my personal notes of whatever i'm learning related to data science currently.
+These are my personal notes of some data science tools.